thanksmister/voice-panel-android/README.md

 alert | data | ```{"alert": "Hello!"}``` | Displays an alert dialog within the application notification | data | ```{"notification": "Hello!"}``` | Displays a system notification on the devie

 * The base topic value (default is "voicepanel") should be unique to each device running the application unless you want all devices to receive the same command.
-The base topic and can be changed in the application settingssettings.
+The base topic and can be changed in the application settings.
 * Commands are constructed via valid JSON.
 It is possible to string multiple commands together:
   * eg, ```{"clearCache":true, "relaunch":true}```
 * MQTT